AlexOrlek/metamorth/README.md

 metamorth is a command-line tool for identifying [orthologs](https://en.wikipedia.org/wiki/Sequence_homology#Orthology) amongst pairs of bacterial genomes, and calculating re-arrangement distances, according to the pairwise ordering of orthologs.
-The [reciprocal best hit approach](https://www.ncbi.nlm.nih.gov/pubmed/23160176) is used to identify hypothetical orthologs between genomes, whilst breakpoint distance is calculated as a [re-arrangement distance metric](https://cse.sc.edu/~jtang/mage.pdf). metamorth performas an all-vs-all comparison (i.e. orthologs/breakpoint distances are determined for each pair of genomes).
+The [reciprocal best hit approach](https://www.ncbi.nlm.nih.gov/pubmed/23160176) is used to identify hypothetical orthologs between genomes, whilst breakpoint distance is calculated as a [re-arrangement distance metric](https://cse.sc.edu/~jtang/mage.pdf). metamorth performs an all-vs-all comparison (i.e. orthologs/breakpoint distances are determined for each pair of genomes).

 # Table of contents